soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

     (helper <*> pConvertSingle)
     (progDesc "Convert a single markup source to html")
 ```
-Note that `helper` adds a helper output screen in case the parser fails.
+Note that `helper` adds a helper output screen if the parser fails.

 Let's also build a command: